Banging Toolbox

 4. Cut through plastic.

-You should also fit your saw with a blade that is intended specifically for cutting plastic.
+You must fit your saw with a blade intended specifically for cutting plastic.
 Blades designed for cutting wood will generate too much heat, and possibly cause the plastic to melt.

 When to “not” use a jigsaw tool